alexwennerberg/gourami/README.md

 *Features that aren't implemented yet:*

-* **Mastodon/other AP server interop** -- Gourami manages identities in a somewhat different way than Mastodon and other ActivityPub microblogging services.
-I have experimented with Mastodon interop and it works to some degree, but I don't want to officially support it until it's more stable.
-It's currently disabled.
+* **Mastodon/other AP server interop** -- WIP, with the caveats in the next section.

+## Gourami is not (really) part of the "Fediverse"

+The Fediverse is a public network of servers that communicate mostly publicly on the open internet.
+There are advantages to this model, but also disadvantages:

+* For the average user, not ideologically motivated, it isn't *that* much different than Twitter, except in terms of the userbase.
+* Spam and abuse are constant battles.
+* Due to the above and other factors, the Fediverse has tended towards centralization in practice.

+Gourami is not anti-fediverse, but it follows a fundamentally different model for decentralization:

+* Servers are networked with servers, rather than users with users
+* Each server whitelists a small number of servers to federate with
+* All posts are shared either to the local instance, or to the neighborhood instances.
+Nothing is public.

+Gourami's model of federation is meant to decentralize not just on the level of architecture, but also on a social level -- where there is no central "fediverse" everyone participates in, but rather your server and the servers you choose to federate with.
+Gourami intends to mimic real world, physical communities, where a sense of place is restored.

+Interop with other ActivityPub microblogging services is still a goal, but the manner in which servers network together is different than how Mastodon or other services.

 ## Local Installation

-I'm working on pre-built binaries.
+If you're on a Linux environment, the easiest way to get started is with the precompiled binaries.
 You can find them at the [releases](https://github.com/alexwennerberg/gourami/releases) page.

-Right now there's just a single binary built on ubuntu -- I'll add support for other platforms soon
+If you want to build Gourami yourself --

 Make sure you have the following dependencies: